 There are lots of options to try and up your income if there is not enough cash to put a little extra aside.

-As a way to boost our funds, we have taken on part time evening jobs, sold our unused stuff and started freelancing [shameless plug: hire me for your writing gig 🙂 ].
-This has given us more money to put towards debt, clearing them quicker, but also gives us the option to save a bit of money each month.
+This has given us more money to put towards debt, clearing them quicker, but also provides us with the option to save a bit of money each month.

-If you are looking for other ways to make money money then you could ask your employer to see if you are due a pay rise.
-Have a think, have you taken on additional responsibilities?
-Are you paid competitively compared to other job advertised locally?
-If you don’t ask your boss or HR department then you’ll never know and you could be in for a surprise!
+If you are looking for other ways to make money, then you could ask your employer to see if you are due a pay rise.

-Alternatively, why not look to apply for a job that pays more, or one that is closer to home, or a job that costs less to travel to?
 There are other positions out there so it could be a time to dust off your CV and try for a promotion.

-Another option is to start a business on the side.
-Could you turn your hand to an ironing service, or self home made crafts, do you have skills that you could tutor someone or how about delivering takeaways in the evening.
-It’s not easy money but it is money and will help to add to your savings.
-You could even start you own blog!
+Could you turn your hand to an ironing or cleaning service; do you have skills that you could tutor someone or how about delivering takeaways in the evening?

 Decrease your spending